 CHRIS BUTLER / SCIENCE PHOTO LIBRARY CHRIS BUTLER / SCIENCE PHOTO LIBRARY

 Asteroids Ceres and Vesta, computer scale artwork.
-The asteroids (Ceres is the larger one) are seen against Europe for scale (UK and Ireland at left).
+The asteroids (Ceres is the larger one) are seen against the south-eastern USA for scale.
+Florida is between them.
 These two asteroids are the largest known members of the asteroid belt, a large group of rocky and icy bodies orbiting in space between the orbits of Mars and Jupiter.
 Ceres, with a diameter of 950 kilometres, is classified as a dwarf planet.
 It accounts for around a third of the mass of the asteroid belt.
 Vesta, with a diameter of 530 kilometres, accounts for around 9 percent of the mass of the asteroid belt.

 Model release not required.
 Property release not required.